 Sarah Radcliffe leads the organization’s efforts to uphold the civil and human rights of people with mental health conditions.

-In overseeing the organization’s Protection & Advocacy for Individuals with Mental Illness work, she relies on Disability Rights Oregon’s broad federal authority to monitor facilities that care for individuals with disabilities and access records if abuse or neglect is suspected.
+In overseeing the organization’s Mental Health Rights Project*, she relies on Disability Rights Oregon’s broad federal authority to monitor facilities that care for individuals with disabilities and access records if abuse or neglect is suspected.

-In the past two years, Sarah has conducted monitoring visits at jails in: Klamath, Lincoln, Clackamas, Lane, Yamhill, Coffee Creek, and Oregon State Hospital.
+In the past three years, Sarah has conducted monitoring visits at jails in: Klamath, Lincoln, Clackamas, Lane, Multnomah County and Yamhill counties, the Coffee Creek Correctional Facility, Northern Oregon Regional Correctional Facility (NORCOR), and Oregon State Hospital.

 Sarah’s career reflects her commitment to advancing social justice.
 Prior to her work for Disability Rights Oregon, she worked at the Oregon Law Center and Legal Aid Services of Oregon.